MANNITOL SAFETY & SIDE-EFFECTS

 Andy Butler, who I consider to be a world authority on Parkinson's and the man behind the Parkinson's People project, writes: "People all over the world with pd take this !
 I have met many pwp who have tried this and still take it.
 Cheap and ready available in almost every where world wide.
 GIVE IT A GO - IT MAY HELP YOU !"

 Mannitol is a type of "diabetic sugar" which has a low glycemic index and is barely absorbed in the body, tending to pass straight through.
 People with Parkinson's around the world are finding cumulative benefit with daily use of mannitol as a supplement.
 Andy Butler of Parkinson's People, who travels the world talking to PD groups, to seek out and share the best practices of living well with the condition, says "pain and fatigue seem to be helped by mannitol".
-No-one really knows why it is working so well for some PwP, but having done the research, I believe the answer is actually straightforward.
-It turns out mannitol is a good prebiotic, as listed in
+No-one really knows why it is working so well for some PwP, but having done the research, but we do know that mannitol is a good prebiotic, as listed in:

-The evidence that Mannitol supplementation is indeed working as a good prebiotic in PwP is that it tends to generate a lot of gas, which is a good sign that gut bacteria are active and reproducing!
+The evidence that mannitol supplementation is indeed working as a good prebiotic in PwP is that it tends to generate a lot of gas, which is a good sign that gut bacteria are active and reproducingf!

 for a guided tour of background reading on this very important subject, created to aid understanding for anyone affected by PD.
-That article also includes links to the reference works for the following explanation of how and why mannitol can help some people with Parkinson's.
+That article also includes links to the reference works for the following explanation of a further reason for how and why mannitol mighg help some people with Parkinson's.

 In brief, the Vagus Nerve and its functionality via "Vagal Tone" have pivotal roles in discharging our autonomic nervous system back to rest after an acute flight-or-fight-or-freeze stress situation: it is via the activation of the Vagus Nerve by which we come back to relaxation ("rest and digest").
 Importantly, it is only under such relaxed conditions when the brain and body can attend to any inflammation and it can detoxify.
 Conversely, if there is a problem with the activity levels of this nerve, then this leads to problems, such as the build up of toxic metals in the brain, now known to be strongly implicated in PD onset and degeneration.
 The same is therefore likely to be true of problem proteins like alpha-synuclein.